Burg Jägerhof

 THE SCHLOSS

-However, as European society evolved, the need for a strongly fortified home became less of a necessity and the schloss became the dominate type of castle.
+However, as European society evolved, the need for a strongly fortified home became less of a necessity and the schloss became the domanate type of castle.
 The schloss was a private home characterized by the elegance, distinctive style and beauty of the structure.
 These castles were sometimes a demonstration of the wealth and prestige of it's owner.
 The emphasis was no longer on a defensible and fortified home, but on the structural beauty and livability of the schloss.
 And usually the estate grounds had formal and beautiful gardens and forests surrounding the schloss.
 The estate grounds, which were usually large, were used for social events and the fields and forests provided hunting pursuits.

 Some schloss did retain some fortification in their design however.
 Generally those schloss which did retain fortification and defense capabilities where the earlier constructed castles of this period.
 Their construction usually signaled the end of the medieval period or at least the urgent need for security.
 Although not all areas of Europe experienced this castle development at the same time.